vectordotdev/timber-ruby/README.md

 1. The resulting log format, by deafult, is a simple, non-proprietary, JSON structure.
    (see [How does it work?](#how-does-it-work) for an example).
-2. The `Timber::Logger` class extends `Logger`, and will never change the public API.
+2. The `Timber::Logger` class extends `Logger`, and will never change or extend the public API.
    If you opt to stop using Timber, your old `Logger` can be swapped in seamlessly.
 3. Where you send your logs is entirely up to you, but we hope you'll check out [timber.io](https://timber.io).
 We've built a beautiful, modern, and fast console specifically for strutured data we're capturing.